tjrileywisc/python_tutorials/README.md

 My goal with this set of tutorials is to teach python without getting bogged down in software development jargon.
 Edits welcomed and encouraged.

-Tutorials are written for Windows users.
+Tutorials are written for Windows users and python 2.7.x.